 Indian Culture: Important Points for Speech

-The Indian culture has been well-renowned all over the world.
+Indian culture has been well-renowned all over the world.
 The unique and diverse characteristics absorbed by our nation’s culture are what make it so commendable.
 The Indian culture has amalgamated many different core customs, values, and beliefs throughout its vast history which has led to a rich tradition and folk culture.

 Religious diversity is one of the major characteristics of Indian culture.
 India is home to people from various religions like Hindu, Muslim, Sikh, Jainism, Buddhism, etc. Indians, probably have the strongest belief system that has existed for thousands of years.
-It formulates the self-identity and collective identity of a community, which then shapes attitudes, cultural norms and influences human behavior.
+It formulates the self-identity and collective identity of a community, which then shapes attitudes, cultural norms and influences human behaviour.